In this counseling answer:

 As-Salamu `Alaykum dear sister,

 First, I was impressed by your patience with your suffering, your vivid faith, and your strong desire to be a good Muslim wife.

 You have two main problems, but I cannot theorize whether they are related or not.
-It could be depression or chronic stress that is causing both your lack of sexual pleasure and your feeling of numbness in your relationship with Allah Most High, it could also be a deep feeling of guilt; in short, we have a long list of possibilities.
-At the same time, we could consider your sexual problem as one that stands separate from your religious one, but one or more interviews with a Muslim psychiatrist could answer this question—are the two problems related or not?
+It could be depression or chronic stress that causes both your lack of sexual pleasure and your feeling of numbness in your relationship with Allah Most High.
+It could also be a deep feeling of guilt; in short, we have a long list of possibilities.
+At the same time, we could consider your sexual problem as one that stands separate from your religious one.
+One or more interviews with a Muslim psychiatrist could answer this question: are the two problems related or not?

-Since you were first married, you have experienced pain during sexual intercourse with your husband, and that caused you to present yourself to a gynecologist who apparently found no organic cause, yet the pain continued, even after the birth of your son; such a complaint is called non-organic dyspareunia and the help of a psychiatrist may be required to find the deeply-hidden emotional and cognitive factors that are causing this problem.
+Since you were first married, you have experienced pain during sexual intercourse with your husband.
+It caused you to present yourself to a gynecologist who apparently found no organic cause, yet the pain continued, even after the birth of your son.
+Such a complaint is called non-organic dyspareunia and the help of a psychiatrist may be required to find the deeply-hidden emotional and cognitive factors that are causing this problem.

 Once again, there are a lot of questions that I need to ask you relating to the kind work you do, the amount of time you spend with your husband, and so on.
 Does your husband pray regularly?
 Can he remind you to make your prayers?
 Is it only a matter of forgetting prayers on time or something else?